rokath/tip/docs/TipUserManual.md

 * ID 252 -> next 2 bytes are unreplacable
 * ID 253 -> next 3 bytes are unreplacable
 * ID 254 -> next 4 bytes are unreplacable
-* ID 255 -> next byte is coding 2...257 unreplacable bytes
+* ID 255 -> next byte is count of 5...231 unreplacable bytes

 This allows 2560 additional pattern for the price 14 less 2-bytes pattern and the need for 2 bytes for the 2560 additional patterns.
 The details could be configurable.